Recent Admit Examples (identifying information redacted due to confidentiality):

 Tiffany W. (1440 SAT)

 Sometimes success is based on understanding the complex enrollment options.
 Tiffany’s dream school is Cornell University.
 Cornell is unique in that it offers select applicants a “transfer option,” but it is only open to a limited group of students.
 Initially, Tiffany planned to apply as a pre-medical major.
-I advised Tiffany to change her major to Undecided / Public Health.
-I created an engagement plan for Tiffany that challenged her to explore Public Health in her local community.
+We advised Tiffany to change her major to Undecided / Public Health.
+We created an engagement plan for Tiffany that challenged her to explore Public Health in her local community.
 These experiences served as the basis for her application story.
 This simple change enhanced her chance of being offered a “transfer option” from Cornell that essentially guarantees her admission as a transfer after one year at a reputable institution.

 Nancy Y. (1460 SAT)

 Nancy had an interest in both economics and chemistry but planned to choose economics.
-I challenged Nancy to consider an interdisciplinary perspective and combine the two subjects in a local, community-based, exploration about the economics behind recycling.
+We challenged Nancy to consider an interdisciplinary perspective and combine the two subjects in a local, community-based, exploration about the economics behind recycling.
 Nancy eventually developed a scientific, economic, and political perspective behind how her local town manages recycling.
-I challenged Nancy to speak about her findings at a local town hall and it helped illustrate a sense of academic activism.
+We challenged Nancy to speak about her findings at a local town hall and it helped illustrate a sense of academic activism.
 Nancy will be attending her first choice, Duke University.

 Tony P (1480 SAT)